expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="What is Expo used for?">

-Expo is an [open-source framework](https://github.com/expo/expo/) for React Native that allows you to develop cross-platform mobile applications using both JavaScript and React.
+Expo is an [open-source framework](https://github.com/expo/expo/) for React Native that allows you to develop cross-platform mobile applications and web applications using both JavaScript and React.
 Learn more about [what Expo offers](/introduction).

 </Collapsible>

 <Collapsible summary="Do companies use Expo?">

-Yes, Expo is used by top companies all around the world, serving hundreds of millions of end users.
+Yes, Expo is used by top companies worldwide, serving hundreds of millions of end users.
 See our [showcase](https://expo.dev/customers) to learn more.

 </Collapsible>